The UEFA Nations League is an International Football tournament contested between countries from across Europe who are governed by UEFA.

 The main qualifying process for the Euros has been altered slightly, with games now beginning in March 2019 instead of September 2018 (following the World Cup).
 However, the biggest change is that only 20 of the 24 spots available will be up for grabs via the main route.
 Four will be set aside for the Nations League, with no spot reserved for hosts due to the pan-European staging of Euro 2020 across multiple cities.

 Seedings for qualification are based on the overall Nations League standings.
-This also means that the top four teams who made the Nations League final are guaranteed to be drawn in a group of five.
+This also means that the top four teams who made the Nations League final will be drawn in a group of five.
 There will be five groupings of five teams and five of six and with the top two qualifying it is clearly advantageous to be in a quintet.

 The final four places available at Euro 2020 will be decided by play-offs but, breaking with convention, the nations in these play-offs will be decided by their performance in the Nations League, not the main qualification period.
 Of course, those teams that have already secured their place at Euro 2020 will not be involved, with their position passed down to a lower ranked nation.